Optimal Policies for Convex Symmetric Stochastic Dynamic Teams and their Mean-field Limit: Convex mean-field teams with a symmetric information structure

-and $Q^{\omega}_{N}$ converges $\mathbb{P}$-almost surely weakly to $Q^{\omega}$.
-We note that the convergence is weakly, but since $\underline{\zeta}^{i}$s are exogenous with a fixed marginal, the convergence is also in the $w$-$s$ topology. \item [\bf{(Step 2):}] Following from Assumption \ref{assump:c}, we have
+hence, conditioned on $\omega_{0}$, $Q_{N}$ converges weakly to $Q$ ${P}$-almost surely.
+We note that the convergence is weakly, but since $\underline{\zeta}^{i}$s are exogenous with a fixed probability measure, the convergence is also in the $w$-$s$ topology. \item [\bf{(Step 2):}] Following from \eqref{eq:mfdynamics} and \eqref{eq:mfobs}, we have